 One common way to design $\mathbf{M}$ is to project syntactic relations of the input tree structure into constraints over the sequence.
 Here we consider constituency parse trees and dependency parse trees for illustration.
 Generally, two types of masking methods are employed.

 \begin{itemize} \item \textbf{0-1 Masking}.
-This method assigns $M(i,j)$ a value of 1 if the words at positions $i$ and $j$ are considered syntactically correlated and a value of 0 otherwise \citep{zhang-etal:2020sg,bai-etal:2021syntax}.
+This method assigns $M(i,j)=1$ if the words at positions $i$ and $j$ are considered syntactically correlated and $M(i,j)=0$ otherwise~\citep{zhang-etal:2020sg,bai-etal:2021syntax}.
 To model the relation between two words in a syntax tree, we can consider the distance between their corresponding nodes.
 One of the simplest forms is given by

-where $\omega(i,j)$ is the length of the shortest path between the nodes of the words at positions $i$ and $j$.
+where $\omega(i,j)$ is the shortest path length between the nodes corresponding to the words at positions $i$ and $j$.
 For example, given a dependency parse tree, $\omega(i,j)$ is the number of dependency edges in the path between the two words.
-For a constituency parse tree, all the words are leaf nodes, and so $\omega(i,j)$ gives a tree distance between the two leaves in the same branch of the tree. $\omega_{\mathrm{max}}$ is a parameter used to control the maximum distance between two nodes that can be considered syntactically correlated.
-For example, assuming that there is a dependency parse tree and $\omega_{\mathrm{max}}=1$, Eq. (\ref{eq:0-1-masking-syntactic-attention}) enforces a constraint that the attention score between positions $i$ and $j$ is computed only if they have a parent-dependent relation\footnote{For multiplicative masks, $M(i,j) = 0$ does not mean that the attention weight between $j$ and $i$ is zero because the Softmax function does not give a zero output for a dimension whose corresponding input is of a zero value.
-A method to ``mask'' an entry of $\mathrm{Softmax}(\frac{\mathbf{H} \mathbf{H}^{\mathrm{T}}}{\sqrt{d}})$ is to use an additive mask and set $M(i,j) = -\infty$ if $\omega(i,j) > \omega_{\mathrm{max}}$.}. \item \textbf{Soft Masking}.
-Instead of treating $\mathbf{M}$ as a hard constraint, we can use it as a soft constraint that scales the attention weight between positions $i$ and $j$ in terms of the degree to which the corresponding words are correlated.
-An idea is to reduce the attention weight as $\omega(i,j)$ becomes larger.
-A very simple method to do this is to transform $\omega(i,j)$ in some way that $M(i,j)$ holds a negative correlation relationship with $\omega(i,j)$ and its value falls into the interval $[0,1]$
+For a constituency parse tree, all words are leaf nodes.
+Thus, $\omega(i,j)$ represents the tree distance between the two leaves within the same branch of the tree. $\omega_{\mathrm{max}}$ is a parameter used to control the maximum distance between two nodes that can still be considered syntactically correlated.
+For example, assuming a dependency parse tree with $\omega_{\mathrm{max}}=1$, Eq. (\ref{eq:0-1-masking-syntactic-attention}) enforces the constraint that the attention score between positions $i$ and $j$ is computed only if they have a parent-dependent relation\footnote{For multiplicative masks, $M(i,j) = 0$ does not mean that the final attention weight between $j$ and $i$ is zero, because an input of zero to the softmax function does not yield a zero probability.
+A method to strictly ``mask out'' an entry of $\mathrm{Softmax}\left(\frac{\mathbf{H}^{q} [\mathbf{H}^{k}]^\top}{\sqrt{d}}\right)$ is to use an additive mask and set $M(i,j) = -\infty$ if $\omega(i,j) > \omega_{\mathrm{max}}$.}. \item \textbf{Soft Masking}.
+Instead of treating $\mathbf{M}$ as a hard constraint, we can use it as a soft constraint that scales the attention weight between positions $i$ and $j$ based on the degree to which the corresponding words are correlated.
+One approach is to reduce the attention weight as $\omega(i,j)$ becomes larger.
+A simple method is to transform $\omega(i,j)$ such that $M(i,j)$ is negatively correlated with $\omega(i,j)$ and falls within the interval $[0,1]$: